magland/mountainlab/README.md

 ## Working branches

-* Announcement: We have a planned new release of the software for Thursday, November 16th.
+* Announcement: We have a planned new release of the software for ~~Thursday, November 16th~~ (we are testing and finalizing, aiming to release next week).
 You can explore a preview at https://github.com/flatironinstitute/mountainsort

 * [ms3](https://github.com/magland/mountainlab/tree/ms3) - development branch with the ms3 processing pipeline (preferred)